Grand Duchess Kira Kirillovna of Russia: Family

 The family eventually left Finland and headed first to Coburg and then to Saint-Briac, France.
 Kira was born Princess Kira Kirillovna of Russia, but her father later gave her illegally the title "Grand Duchess" when he declared himself Guardian of the Throne in 1924.
-Dowager Empress Maria Feodorovna openly mocked Cyril's pretension.
+Dowager Empress Maria Feodorovna openly mocked Kirill's pretension.
 Blonde-haired, blue-eyed Kira, high-spirited and straightforward also had an even temper.
 She was intelligent, curious, and interested in the arts like her mother, with whom she worked in the art studio at Saint-Briac.
 Kira also frequently visited her cousins at various royal courts or attended house parties in the United Kingdom.

 Princess Kira had some difficulty finding a suitable husband.
 She was interested in the hemophiliac Alfonso, Prince of Asturias, son of Alfonso XIII of Spain, but was disappointed when the prince showed more interest in one of the daughters of Prince Nicholas of Greece.
 Later, she was fond of Prince Constantine "Teddy" Soutzo, a Romanian aristocrat.
 Her cousin Carol II of Romania refused to permit the match for political reasons.
 Finally, Kira married Prince Louis Ferdinand of Prussia in 1938.
 They raised a family of four sons and three daughters in a village near Bremen, Germany.